InES-Mannheim/spa-processes-web/docker-compose/README.md

 To build and run the services (spa-web and spa-rest) using docker compose please use the shell script `run-docker-compose.sh`.
 Otherwise use the following command.

-** NOTE: If you will not use the shell script, it is necessary to copy the `app` folder of SPA-WEB application into this folder.**
+**NOTE**: If you will not use the shell script, it is necessary to copy the `app` folder of SPA-WEB application into this folder.

 ```Bash
 docker-compose up -d